AleksiRossi/Foreman/Readme.md

 #Server lifecycle management with Foreman

 This project is part of Linux project course in Haaga-Helia.
 In this project we create a server environment and manage it with Foreman.
-Members of this project group are Aleksi Rossi and Teemu Partanen
+Members of this project group are Aleksi Rossi and Teemu Partanen.

 ##What is Foreman